ppy/osu-wiki/wiki/Gameplay/Game_modifier/Daycore/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

-The **Daycore** mod behaves exactly like [Half Time](/wiki/Gameplay/Game_modifier/Half_Time_(lazer)) regarding speed changes and difficulty adjustments.
+The **Daycore** mod behaves exactly like [Half Time (HT)](/wiki/Gameplay/Game_modifier/Half_Time_(lazer)) regarding speed changes and difficulty adjustments.
 However, it specifically decreases the audio frequency by 25% without offering the pitch adjustment options available in customisation settings.

 ## Customisation